10 Software Development Trends in 2021

 9. Code quality

 Some things never change!
 The importance of code quality in software development will never decrease, therefore, you need to accord high priority to this.
+Since many projects involve continuous integration of code from multiple contributors, this process can throw up many code issues.

 Code quality has several aspects, e.g.: